yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 about getting shot or robbed or anything like that.

-Instead, the problem was that SF had (and still has today), thousands of people wandering around who are suffering from drug addiction and/or severe mental illness.
+Instead, the problem was that SF had (and still has today), thousands of people wandering around who are suffering from untreated drug addiction and/or severe mental illness.
 The vast majority of these folks were completely harmless, but a small percentage were hostile, threatening, and, in some cases, violent.